svenluijten/artisan-shortcuts/README.md

 Running `php artisan custom-command` will execute `FirstCommand` with the option `--option=value`, and `SecondCommand` without any arguments or options.

-Something I use this for all the time is [Barry van den Heuvel's `laravel-ide` commands]:
+Something I use this for all the time is [Barry van den Heuvel's `laravel-ide-helper` commands](https://github.com/barryvdh/laravel-ide-helper):

 ```php
 return [